Applications for the 2018 season are now available! Scroll down for details.

 Grant awards are made on an annual cycle; typically, applications are available in November and due in February with funding decisions made in the spring.

-•2017 Grant-in-Aid Application, fill able Word document Proposal submittal deadline: Wednesday, February 8, 2017
+•2018 Grant-in-Aid Application, fillable Word document Proposal submittal deadline: Friday, February 9, 2018

 Municipalities may be awarded a grant for 75 percent or less of the total estimated project cost.
 Grant recipients must contribute at least 25 percent of the final eligible project cost through in-kind labor (unpaid personnel), in-kind services and/or actual cash expenditures (all from non-state sources).
 If federal funds are awarded, the match requirement may be greater than 25 percent.
 Only in-kind match accrued in the grant project year is eligible.
 The amount of the final grant award will not exceed 75 percent of the final eligible project cost, or 100 percent of the final eligible project costs excluding in-kind costs, whichever is less.